build2learn-in/build2learn/src/content/event/build2learn-33.md

 ## About the Event

 Welcome to build2learn - Where Innovation Meets Community!

+> With an orange alert issued for Chennai on 29th November, we are postponing the event to 6th December, 2025.

 Imagine a hackathon, but with a twist! 🤔 It's not just about building incredible micro products; it's about forging lifelong connections with like-minded individuals who share your passion for innovation! 🤝💡